opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 # OGC API - Styles

 !!! abstract "Audience"
-    Students that are familiar with web services and APIs, and want to have an overview of OGC API - Styles standard
+    Students that are familiar with web services and APIs, and want to have an overview of OGC API - Styles candidate standard

 !!! abstract "Learning Objectives"
     At the completion of the module students will be able to:

-    - Explain what the OGC API - Styles standard is
+    - Explain what the OGC API - Styles candidate standard is
     - Describe what can be done with OGC API - Styles implementations
     - Understand the main resources offered by OGC API - Styles implementations
     - Understand how to retrieve a description of the capabilities of an OGC API - Styles implementation